roopsagar-k/pollingApp/README.md

 ## Database

-- **Redis**: Used for caching and fast, scalable pub/sub event handling.
+- **Redis**: Used for persistant storage.
 The backend connects to Redis (default: `redis://localhost:6379`), which is essential for scaling socket events and quick state access.

 ## Global State Management